Boxing Styles: Swarmer, Slugger, Boxer-Puncher

 These are the fights most people love to watch because they end up with someone lying on the mat.
 If you get a good swarmer who can go the distance with a slugger, then the fight is fantastic.
 Lots of action and lots of hardcore hitting - perfect for the casual boxing fan to watch.

-Watch George Foreman fight in the video above (fast forward to the action).
-Foreman is usually backing up Cooney which is the trademark of swarmers but the difference is that Foreman throws one or two punches and then takes a break - but every single punch - jab, hook, right - are all power shots.
+Watch George Foreman's knockout reel above (fast forward to the action).
+Foreman is usually backing up his opponents which is the trademark of swarmers but the difference is that Foreman throws one or two punches and then takes a break - but every single punch - jab, hook, right - are all power shots.
 He's looking for the knockout with every punch.

 Some of the best sluggers of all time: